top of page

 The next time you're huffing and puffing when walking fast, jogging, or pumping iron in the gym, you are literally exhaling your fat!

 Think about it.
 When 10 pounds of wood burns, you're left with a few ounces of ash.
 Where did the rest of the wood go?
 It went into the air as mostly water vapor and carbon dioxide.
 What about candles, which are mostly fat?
 When the candle burns down, where did the wax go?
 It was converted mostly to water vapor and carbon dioxide.
-The same goes with fat.
+The same goes for fat.

 Keep exhaling that fat!